tapaswenipathak/Internship/README.md

 **If you are interested in any of the internship please find the information in https://github.com/tapaswenipathak/Internship#submitting-application.
 Just do the listed things and I will call you if you are in as an intern.
 If you have any questions, feel free mailing me or setting a call.
 I have added a YouTube video describing the things I have written as well.**

+I would only work on research and writing for few months.
+Non research, non writing intern would get their work reviewed from co-interns.

 # Data Visualisation Internship

 Any or all of these